arnegue/Development-for-Raspberry-Pi-Pico-using-WSL/README.md

 * Transfer it on your Pico
 * Debug it (currently i see no other way but doing it with another Raspberry Pi (non-Pico)

+The content of this repository is only example code.
+If you want to get this running instead of following all these steps you also have to get the pico-sdk-submodule with:

+* `git submodule init`
+* `git submodule update`

 # Setup SDK
-* Follow all steps in step 2 of the [manual](https://datasheets.raspberrypi.org/pico/getting-started-with-pico.pdf).
+* In WSL follow all steps in step 2 of the [manual](https://datasheets.raspberrypi.org/pico/getting-started-with-pico.pdf).
 * If your cmake-version is still < 3.13 (check with `cmake --version`).
-Follow these steps:
+Follow these steps (it will install CMake 3.19, but that works too):
     1. `wget http://www.cmake.org/files/v3.19/cmake-3.19.4.tar.gz`
     2. `tar -xvzf cmake-3.19.4.tar.gz`
     3. `./configure`